Click here for an ad-free version of this talk!

 Drug Abuse Safety Talk

 Drug abuse is a major problem both in the United States and around the world.
-A 2013 study published by the National Institute on Drug Abuse found that an estimated 24.6 million Americans aged 12 or older—9.4 percent of the population—had used an illicit drug in the past month.
-This number is estimated even higher today due to an increase of use of opioids and marijuana.
-Drugs can cause many different problems at work in regards to production and safety depending on the kind of drug, the individual, and the level of abuse.
+A 2018 study published by the CDC found that an estimated 11.7% of Americans aged 12 or older had used an illicit drug in the past month.
+This number is estimated even higher today due to an increase in the use of opioids and marijuana.
+Drugs can cause many different problems at work in regard to production and safety depending on the kind of drug, the individual, and the level of abuse.

 The Cost of Drug Abuse for Employers

-Drug abuse is costly for the employers of the United States.
-It is estimated by the National Council on Alcoholism and Drug Dependence Inc., the cost of drug abuse is over 81 billion annually.
-Much money is spent on drug testing in attempt to hire sober individuals up front and to discourage drug use while employed.
-Employers spend money of these drug tests in an attempt to prevent costly absenteeism, loss of production, and injuries.
+Drug abuse is costly for employers in the United States.
+It is estimated by the National Council on Alcoholism and Drug Dependence Inc., the cost of drug abuse is over $81 billion annually.
+A lot of money is spent on drug testing in an attempt to hire sober individuals upfront and to discourage drug use while employed.
+Employers spend money on these drug tests in an attempt to prevent costly absenteeism, loss of production, and injuries.
 Despite the drug testing by employers, NCADD estimates that 70% of the estimated 14.8 million Americans who use illegal drugs are employed.
-It is important to everyone’s safety and the company’s bottom line that every worker does not use illegal drugs both on and off the job.
+It is important to everyone’s safety and the company’s bottom line that workers do not use illegal drugs both on and off the job.